Are Words the Quanta of Human Language? Extending the Domain of Quantum Cognition: Words as the Quanta of Human Language

-The Maxwell-Boltzmann distribution function is derived for `classical identical and distinguishable' particles, and can also be shown in quantum statistical mechanics to be a good approximation if the quantum particles are such that their `the Broglie waves' do not overlap \citep{huang1987}.
-In the last two columns `Energies Bose-Einstein' and `Energies Maxwell-Boltzmann' of Table \ref{piglethaffalunmp}, we show the `energies' related to the Bose-Einstein modeling and to the Maxwell-Boltzmann modeling, respectively.
+The Maxwell--Boltzmann distribution function is derived for `classical identical and distinguishable' particles, and can also be shown in quantum statistical mechanics to be a good approximation if the quantum particles are such that their `de Broglie waves' do not overlap \citep{huang1987}.
+In the last two columns of Table \ref{piglethaffalunmp}, `Energies Bose--Einstein' and `Energies Maxwell--Boltzmann', we show the `energies' related to the Bose--Einstein modeling and to the Maxwell--Boltzmann modeling, respectively.

-We have now introduced all what is necessary to announce the principle result of our investigation. \begin{quotation}
+We have now introduced all that is necessary to announce the principal result of our investigation in \citet{aertsbeltran2020}. \begin{quotation}

-{\it When we determine the two constants A and B, respectively C and D, in the Bose-Einstein distribution function (\ref{boseeinsteindistribution}) and Maxwell-Boltzmann distribution function (\ref{maxwellboltzmanndistribution}), by putting the total number of particles of the model equal to the total number of words of the considered piece of text, (\ref{BEconstraint01}) and (\ref{MBconstraint01}), and by putting the total energy of the model to the total energy of the considered piece of text, (\ref{BEconstraint02}) and (\ref{MBconstraint02}), we find a remarkable good fit of the Bose-Einstein modeling function with the data of the piece of text, and a big deviation of the Maxwell-Boltzmann modeling function with respect to the data of the piece of text.} \end{quotation}
+When we determine the two constants $A$ and $B$, respectively $C$ and $D$, in the Bose--Einstein distribution function (\ref{boseeinsteindistribution}) and Maxwell--Boltzmann distribution function (\ref{maxwellboltzmanndistribution}), by putting the total number of particles of the model equal to the total number of words of the considered text and by putting the total energy of the model to the total energy of the considered text, (\ref{BEconstraint}) and (\ref{MBconstraint}), we find a remarkably good fit of the Bose--Einstein modeling function with the data of the text, and a big deviation of the Maxwell--Boltzmann modeling function with respect to the data of the text. \end{quotation}